kestra-io/docs/content/blogs/serverless-data-pipelines.md

 image: /blogs/serverless-data-pipelines.jpg
 ---

 Building data pipelines often comes down to getting the right compute power when you need it.
 With serverless options like Modal and BigQuery, you can focus on your workflows without having to think about infrastructure.
-[Kestra](https://github.com/kestra-io/kestra) takes care of orchestrating everything — managing code dependencies, handling state, and capturing logs and outputs as you go.
+[Kestra](https://github.com/kestra-io/kestra) takes care of orchestrating everything — managing code dependencies, handling state, and capturing logs, metrics and outputs as you go.

 In this post, we'll walk through a real-world example of a serverless data pipeline where we use **Kestra** for orchestration, **Modal** for on-demand compute, **dbt** for data transformations, and **BigQuery** for data storage and querying.